raiment-studios/monorepo/source/projects/rulebook/README.md

 Following patterns of narrative storytelling, each sequence should be composed roughly of the character:

-1. Making an attempt to fuifill the plan
+1. They take an action to fuifill the plan
-2. They fail.
-The urgency, importance, and stakes of increase.
+2. The action does not resolve the situation; instead the urgency, complexity, importance, and stakes only increase.
-3. They make a second attempt based changed circumstances.
+3. The circumstances force them to revisit their approach; they take another action trying to fulfill the plan
-4. They fail again.
-The situation becomes even more highenedd.
+4. The action does not resolve the situation; instead the urgency, complexity, importance, and stakes increase even further
-5. They make a third attempt.
+5. The circumstances force them to revisit their approach; they act again trying to fulfill the plan
-6. Perhaps they fail again, this time with finality.
+6. Perhaps they fail, this time with finality.
 As a result, their character and the circumstances are changed permanent.
 The character is no longer the same (they may be stronger or weaker because of it: but they are not the same).
 The goal is no longer relevant: it has been seen through to the end.
-7. Or maybe they succeed.
-The goal is acheived.
+7. Or they succeed.
+The goal is acheived (though maybe not exactly as they anticipated).
 As a result, their character is changed permanently (the trade-off: an unexpected strengthing or weaking, but they are not the same).
 The goal is no longer relevant as it been seen through to the end.

 ⚠️ TODO: "failure" is not the right terminology here.
 The "lack of resolution" at any scene can be exciting and adding complication in a good way.
 This draft text equates intricate plot-lines sound like they're always the characters failing at what they attempt.